Generalized Species Sampling Priors with Latent Beta reinforcements: Concluding remarks.

-We have considered the class of Generalized Ottawa Sequences as a way to define a non-exchangeable random partition, starting from the characterization of a Species Sampling prior in terms of its predictive probability functions.
-More precisely, we have considered predictive rules where the weights are functions of latent Beta random variables.
-We have discussed the clustering behavior of the resulting Beta-GOS processes for some specifications of the latent Beta densities and illustrated their use as priors in a hierarchical model setting.
-Finally, we have discussed the performance of this modeling framework by means of a set of simulation studies and an application to the detection of chromosomal aberrations in breast cancer using CGH data.\\ With respect to other proposals, the Beta-GOS provides a way to model heterogeneity across non-exchangeable observations that are sequentially ordered, by enabling clustering in a number of unknown states.
-Furthermore, since the predictive weights depend on the sequence of observations itself, the Beta-GOS seems particularly convenient when the underlying generative process is non-stationary, e.g. as a possible alternative to more complicated nonhomogeonous HMMs.\\ Arguably, the major obstacle we can foresee in the wider applicability of this type of models relies in the specification of the prior hyperparameters in the latent Beta distributions.
-However, our experience suggests that the default choice of the hyperparameters outlined in Proposition \ref{prop-Kn}(a) not only reduces the problem to the choice of a single parameter as it is usual in DP mixture models, but may also suffice in most situations.
-Nevertheless, the choice or sampling of the hyperparameters of the Beta latent variables in applications requires further study. \\ Finally, we believe that the flexibility of the latent specification and the possibility to tie the clustering implied by the Generalized Polya Urn scheme directly to a set of latent random variables gives an opportunity to further modeling the complex relationships typical of heterogenous datasets.
-For example, further developments may substitute the general latent Beta specification with a probit/logistic specification, and define a Generalized Polya Urn scheme in the aims of \cite{Rodriguez10} that allows the clustering at each observation to be dependent on a set of (possibly sequentially recorded) covariates or curves.
-Similarly, we can imagine using multivariate Generalized Polya Urn schemes of the sort we describe in this paper to model time dependent parameters in time series, which may be important to identify time-varying structures or regime changes at the base of phenomena like the so called financial contagion, i.e. the co-movement of asset prices across global markets after large shocks \citep[see, for example,][]{Liu12}.
+Arguably, the major obstacle we can foresee in the wider applicability of this type of models relies in the specification of the prior hyper-parameters in the latent Beta distributions.
+Some specific suggestions have been provided in Section 3\ech.
+However, in cases where there is not enough prior information to advise differently, our experience suggests that the default choice of the hyper-parameters outlined in Proposition \ref{prop-Kn}(a) not only reduces the problem to the choice of a single parameter as it is usual in DP mixture models, but may also suffice for inferential purposes.
+Alternatively, one could assume a prior distribution on the parameters of the Beta latent variables and conduct posterior inference by means of MCMC methods, as briefly discussed in Section \ref{sec:gos-model}.
+Nevertheless, in specific applications the optimal modeling of the latent Beta densities requires further study and will be pursued elsewhere.
+In addition, the proposed approach inherits the general computational limitations of nonparametric Bayesian methods.
+For example, a full MCMC algorithm for posterior inference may be unfeasible for genomic sequences with several millions of reads.
+Scalable algorithms may facilitate fast inference in those settings \citep[e.g.,][]{Colella07}. \ech \\ Finally, we believe that the flexibility of the latent specification and the possibility to tie the clustering implied by the Generalized P\'olya Urn scheme directly to a set of latent random variables gives an opportunity to further modeling the complex relationships typical of heterogenous datasets.
+For example, further developments may substitute the general latent Beta specification with a probit/logistic specification, and define a Generalized P\'olya Urn scheme in the aims of \cite{Rodriguez10} that allows the clustering at each observation to be dependent on a set of (possibly sequentially recorded) covariates or curves.
+Similarly, we can imagine using multivariate Generalized P\'olya Urn schemes of the sort we describe in this paper to model time dependent parameters in time series, which may be important to identify time-varying structures or regime changes at the base of phenomena like the so called financial contagion, i.e. the co-movement of asset prices across global markets after large shocks \citep[see, for example,][]{Liu12}.